God’s Command to Adam

-(Gen 2:15–17) And the LORD God took the man, and put him into the garden of Eden to dress it and to keep it.
-And the LORD God commanded the man, saying, Of every tree of the garden you may freely eat: But of the tree of the knowledge of good and evil, you shall not eat of it: for in the day that you eat thereof you shall surely die.
+Gen 2:15–17 And Jehovah God took the man, and put him into the garden of Eden to dress it and to keep it.
+And Jehovah God commanded the man, saying, Of every tree of the garden you may freely eat: But of the tree of the knowledge of good and evil, you shall not eat of it: for in the day that you eat thereof you shall surely die.

-Did you get anything out of these verses?
-How does this part of the scriptures make you feel?
-Why was “God’s Command to Adam” extracted from the scriptures?
-Do each of you now have a snapshot of God and Adam in your minds?
-You can try to imagine: If you were the one in that scene, what would the God in your heart be like?
-What emotions does this image make you feel?
+What do you gather from these verses?
+How does this part of Scripture make you feel?
+Why have I decided to talk about God’s Command to Adam?
+Does each of you now have an image of God and Adam in your mind?
+You can try to imagine: If you were the one in that scene, deep down, what do you think God would be like?
+How does thinking about this make you feel?
 This is a moving and heartwarming picture.
-Though there is only God and man in it, the intimacy between them is so worthy of envy: God’s profuse love is gratuitously bestowed upon man, surrounds man; man is naive and innocent, unencumbered and carefree, blissfully living under God’s eye; God shows concern for man, while man lives under God’s protection and blessing; every single thing man does and says is closely linked to and inseparable from God.
+Though there is only God and man in it, the intimacy between them fills you with a sense of admiration: God’s overflowing love is freely bestowed upon man and surrounds man; man is innocent and pure, unencumbered and carefree, blissfully living under God’s eye; God shows concern for man, while man lives under God’s protection and blessing; every single thing man does and says is inextricably linked to and inseparable from God.

-from “God’s Work, God’s Disposition, and God Himself I” in Continuation of The Word Appears in the Flesh
+Excerpted from “God’s Work, God’s Disposition, and God Himself I” in The Word Appears in the Flesh

 - Extended Reading:

 - Christian Song | "Only the Creator Has Pity on This Mankind"